stavrosdidakis/NodeJS-MongoDB-P5/README.md

 P5.js is used here to create a simple visualization of the database values that we created.
 [P5.js](https://p5js.org) is a JavaScript library used by artists and designers in creating interactive media content for the web - here is a [getting started](https://p5js.org/get-started/) guide if you are not familiar with the library.

 For this work, we use the values of the database entries to generate properties for the visualization - corresponding to position and size of the shapes that appear on the screen.
-To accomplish this, we make use of mlab's API, which returns a JSON object with all database entries.
-By creating a for loop in the drawData function, we access all values individually, and assign them to the drawing settings of the shape - i.e. x and y define the location of the shape, and the radius the size.
+To accomplish this, we make use of mlab's **API**, which returns a JSON object with all database entries.
+By creating a **for loop** in the drawData function, we access all values individually, and assign them to the drawing settings of the shape - i.e. x and y define the location of the shape, and the radius the size.
 Color is generated for each shape - size of the array depends on the database.

 The code also works dynamically (in real-time).
 As the database grows, a new entry is visualized on the screen, with the new shape responding to the location and size values of the database - color is also dynamically generated with random values for RGB.